Electrogravitational

 to the right (when the smallest particles pass through the body similarly to

 gravitons, they transfer their momentum to them).
-Consequently, both bodies will
+Consequently, both bodies

-be attracted to each other.
+will be attracted to each other.

 Figure 3 shows the lines of

-positive particles of the vacuum in Figure 3 is not shown.
-It is assumed that
+in Figure 3 is not shown.
+It is assumed that they are repelled from the bodies

-they are repelled from the bodies and therefore their interaction with them is
+and therefore their interaction with them is weak.
+For two negatively charged

-weak.
-For two negatively charged bodies the interaction is similar to the one
+bodies the interaction is similar to the one shown in Figure 3, only it is

-shown in Figure 3, only it is necessary to replace the signs of all charges.
+necessary to replace the signs of all charges.
+This results in repulsion of

-This results in the repulsion of similarly charged bodies.
-The common in all
+similarly charged bodies.
+The common in all the Figures is the fact that

-the Figures is the fact that depending on the sign of the charge of two bodies
+depending on the sign of the charge of two bodies the number of charged

-the number of charged particles falling on the body changes so that after
+particles falling on the body changes so that after calculating the momentum

-with required direction emerges.
-Thus, we reduce the interaction between the
+emerges.
+Thus, we reduce the interaction between the charges at a distance to

-charges at a distance to the interaction by means of the charged particles of
+the interaction by means of charged particles of vacuum.

-The energy density of the fluxes
+The energy density of fluxes of

-distribution of the fluxes of particles in space is equal to: [5]
+particles in space is equal to: [5]

 J/m3,

-interaction of the vacuum’s charged particles with nucleons.
+of vacuum’s charged particles with nucleons.

-The energy flux of the vacuum’s
+The energy flux of vacuum’s

 charged particles in one direction is of the order of W/m2.

-of the concentration of relativistically moving praons gives the value
+of relativistically moving praons gives the value

-m–3, and the Lorentz factor reaches
+m–3, and Lorentz factor reaches the

-the value .
+value

 The limiting current density as